wildfly-extras/wildfly-camel/examples/projects/camel-transacted-jms/README.md

 To run the example.

 1. Change into the `examples/camel-transacted-jms` directory
-2. Run `mvn clean wildfly:run`
+2. Build the project `mvn clean install`
+3. Deploy the web application `mvn wildfly:run`
-3. When the WildFly server has started, browse to `http://localhost:8080/example-camel-transacted-jms/orders`
+4. When the WildFly server has started, browse to `http://localhost:8080/example-camel-transacted-jms/orders`

 You should see a page titled 'Orders Received'.
 As we send orders to the example application, a list of processed orders will be listed on this page.